chepkok3/chepkok3/README.md

 ###More about me

-- 🔭 I’m currently working on JS and React
-- 🌱 I’m currently learning JS, React, Ruby, Rails at Microverse
+- 🌱 I’m currently studying at Microverse
-- 👯 I’m looking to collaborate on JavaScript
+- 👯 I’m looking to collaborate on JavaScript and Web Dev Projects
-- 🤔 I’m looking for help with JS
 - 😄 Pronouns: Mr
 - ⚡ Fun fact: I like and playing and watching football